-Winter storm coats parts of South, heads toward New England
+Winter storm hits New England after icing over the South

 - Do you live in Seattle's most liberal or conservative neighborhood?
 Check our map. | FYI Guy

-Forecasters in New England were expecting up to a foot of snow in Boston, but Cape Cod and other parts of the south Massachusetts coast were in line for up to 2 feet of wind-driven snow and police implored residents to stay home and off the roads.

-Officials at Boston’s Logan International Airport urged travelers to check with their airlines since numerous flights were canceled or delayed, many because of weather conditions elsewhere in the U.S.
+The ice and snow caused thousands of wrecks and other problems.
+In Mississippi, a former governor was hospitalized after he slipped and fell on his icy driveway.
+At least seven locations in North Carolina reported 10 inches of snow as the storm entered the state on Saturday, and blizzard conditions occurred in southeast Virginia.

-Long lines were reported at many supermarkets and hardware stores where residents were scooping up snow blowers and supplies such as ice melt and windshield wiper fluid.
+Flights were cancelled at several airports and long lines were reported at many supermarkets and hardware stores where residents were scooping up snow blowers and supplies such as ice melt and windshield wiper fluid.

-At least three tractor-trailers and a tanker were involved in the pile-up on a snowy stretch of Interstate 91 in Middletown, Connecticut, early Saturday afternoon.
-Video released by state police on Twitter showed several damaged cars and a truck that appeared jackknifed across the roadway.

-Middletown’s mayor said several people were treated for minor injuries at the scene and a few were brought to area hospitals.
+Bitter cold was expected in the wake of the storm.
+The Weather Service said the low in Greensboro, North Carolina, could dip to zero or below on Monday morning — marking only the 15th time in 113 years of records it has gotten that cold.

+Schools in the South were already cancelling classes Monday because of lingering ice on roads or the unusual cold.
+Many places in North Carolina aren’t forecast to get above freezing until Tuesday afternoon.

 In Portland, Oregon, two basketball games fell victim to approaching severe winter weather.
 The NBA game between the Trail Blazers and the Detroit Pistons, scheduled for Saturday night, was postponed and moved to Sunday.
 No. 5 Gonzaga’s scheduled men’s basketball game at Portland also was postponed, although no makeup date was announced.

+On the West Coast, temperatures were unusually warm, with forecasters warning about mudslides as heavy rain falls on mountainsides full of snow.

-A family spokesman says former Mississippi Gov. William Winter is in intensive care with a concussion after falling on the steep, icy driveway of his Jackson home.
+In Mississippi, a family spokesman said 93-year-old former Gov. William Winter was expected to recover, but remained in serious condition after suffering a concussion when he fell on the steep, icy driveway of his Jackson home.

-University of Mississippi Medical Center spokeswoman Alana Bowman says the 93-year-old Winter was in serious condition Saturday.

-Former Winter staff member Dick Molpus, speaking for the ex-governor’s family, says a neurologist told them Winter is responding well and his prognosis for recovery is good.

 Finley reported from Virginia Beach, Virginia.
 Tom Foreman Jr. reported from Winston-Salem.
 Emily Wagster Pettus in Jackson, Mississippi, Bob Salsberg in Boston and John Nicholson in New York contributed to this report.